randyburden/PDFMerger/README.md

 PDFsharp, Copyright (c) 2005-2012 empira Software GmbH, Troisdorf (Germany), was used as the primary PDF library.
 PDFsharp can be downloaded from their website at the following url: http://www.pdfsharp.net/
 PDFsharp also uses the MIT license and can be viewed here: http://www.pdfsharp.net/PDFsharp_License.ashx

+Theme obtained from Nukeation Studios.
+Information on the theme library can be found at the following url: http://www.nukeation.com/free.aspx

 PDF icon obtained from the Open Icon Library.
 The icon can be downloaded from the following url: http://openiconlibrary.sourceforge.net/gallery2/?./Icons/apps/acroread.png